yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 # Acknowledgments

-We would like to thank the following people who contributed significantly to this document with their review comments and design proposals: Roman Danyliw, Frédéric Fieau, Sanjay Mishra, Jon Peterson, Ryan Sleevi, Emile Stephan.
+We would like to thank the following people who contributed significantly to this document with their review comments and design proposals: Roman Danyliw, <contact fullname="Frédéric" asciiFullname="Frederic"/> Fieau, Sanjay Mishra, Jon Peterson, Ryan Sleevi, Emile Stephan.

 This work is partially supported by the European Commission under Horizon 2020 grant agreement no. 688421 Measurement and Architecture for a Middleboxed